Visit the centrepiece of the Alton Towers Resort, as you explore the ruins of the ancient Towers which also hold some mysterious secrets.

-Smoking Area – located by fountain in Fountain Square and Archway Tuck Shop
+- Smoking Area – located in corner Fountain Square and by Archway Gatehouse

 Remind yourself of where it all began as you enjoy the ruins of The Towers, and perhaps venture deep inside to discover Hex: The Legend of The Towers.
 Having stood for centuries, the stone walls harbour a wealth of history that connect the Earls of Shrewsbury to the present day theme park.

 For another history-fix with an Alton Towers twist, you can also pay a visit to The Alton Towers Dungeon which will take you on a journey through some of Staffordshire’s darkest moments in history.
 The attraction incorporates a boat ride and five actor-led shows as part of the 45 minute experience.

 If you visit when the ruins are open to guests, take a break from the thrills and visit one of the most historic parts of the resort.
 The Towers also provide excellent views of the rest of the theme park, if the access to the roof is open, as you look out above all the crowds.

 Fountain Square is also a great place to rest for a while in the majestic surroundings and perhaps eat a picnic if the park’s food outlets don’t take your fancy.
 There is also Her Ladyship’s Garden to explore, if you’d rather keep your feet on the ground.